BetaGeoModel#

 print(model.fit_summary())

-# Estimating the expected number of purchases for a randomly chosen
+# Predict number of purchases for current customers

-# Predicting the customer-specific number of purchases for a future
+# Predict number of purchases for a new customer over 't' time periods

 Methods